Student expectations

 Attendance requirements

-1. Appraisers who attend approved classes to receive continuing education credit for accreditation, must attend 83% of the class for Department of Revenue sponsored trainings.
+1. Appraisers who attend approved classes to receive continuing education credit for accreditation, must attend 83% of the class for DOR-sponsored trainings.
 The law defines a classroom hour as a minimum of fifty minutes out of each sixty-minute hour (WAC 458-10-010(3)(e)).
-For example, if a class is scheduled for three hours, or 180 minutes, students must attend a minimum of 150 minutes, or 150 / 180 = 83%.
+For example, if a class is scheduled for 3 hours (or 180 minutes) students must attend a minimum of 150 minutes (150/180 = 83%).

-1. Certificates of attendance will be emailed to eligible students if requested during registration.
-Or email dorpropertytaxeducation@dor.wa.gov to make a request after class.
+3. Certificates of attendance will be emailed to eligible students if requested during registration.
+Email dorpropertytaxeducation@dor.wa.gov to make a request after class.

 After class